No. 39: Jim Hill

 Hill’s community work includes the Los Angeles Urban League, the Watts Summer Games, City of L.A.
 Department of Parks and Recreation and the Boy Scouts of America.
 In 2017, he was given the Pioneer of African American Achievement by the Brotherhood Crusade of L.A.
 He has been the grand marshal at countless parades in Southern California.

 When Kobe Bryant died in a helicopter crash in January of 2020, I noted in an L.A.
-Times media story that Hill’s connections allowed him to bring the reports from those who mattered.
+Times media story that because of Hill’s connections in the sports and media community, it allowed him to bring trusted reporting.

 “Jim Hill rushed into the KCBS-Channel 2 studio in suit and tie and had Magic Johnson on the phone while other local TV crews were scrambling to do fan-on-the-street reactions.
 That was impressive but not unexpected.
 Fast-moving stories like this can expose the strengths and weaknesses of newsgathering organizations.
 But amid the whirlwind, viewers can figure out which outlet may best serve their needs.
 For so many L.A. viewers, Jim Hill became the go-to voice.
 When Hill was able to give airtime to Johnson at midday Sunday, and for Johnson to admit that in a just world, it should be Bryant eulogizing him in a public setting instead of the other way around, was a chilling, bitter burst of reality for anyone who lived 25-plus years ago with the Johnson HIV announcement.
 Hill later had former Lakers great and team GM Jerry West, who orchestrated Bryant’s arrival in L.A. through the NBA draft and trade, and Lakers fan Jack Nicholson on the line for reaction.”